aaronsenecal/css_wrappers/README.md

 - `hook_css_wrapper_HOOK_alter()` and `hook_css_wrapper_HOOK_GROUPNAME_alter()`, are invoked for each of the keys at the base of a group's definition array (i. e. `options`, `inheritance`, then `types`) as `HOOK`, for each group in the case in the former, and groups matching `GROUPNAME` in the case of the latter.

 ## What's next?
 This module is, at this point, not ideal for use in production sites.
-The [issue queue](https://gitlab.cws.oregonstate.edu/aaron.senecal/css-wrappers/issues) outlines several important performance, user-interface and workflow enhancements that should be completed before CSS Wrappers is production-ready.
+There are a number of performance enhancements that should be implemented before CSS Wrappers is production-ready.